-• Southern Current: In Horry County, Southern Current, a Charleston-based solar farm developer, has submitted a proposal for the construction of three solar farms that would generate up to 138 MW.
-Local residents are currently organizing in opposition to the proposal, expressing concerns regarding decommissioning, environmental hazards and the usage of Cadmium Telluride.
-However, it does not appear that opponents have taken legal action.
-The project is expected to be approved in early 2021.209
+Southern Current: In Horry County, Southern Current, a Charleston-based solar farm developer, has submitted a proposal for the construction of three solar farms that would generate up to 138 MW.
+Local residents are currently organizing in opposition to the

-206 Marcia Pobzeznik, 68-acre solar installation proposed in Tiverton, THE HERALD NEWS, May 15, 2018.
-207 Gregory Smith, Cranston landowner sues over solar farm zoning change, PROVIDENCE JOURNAL, May 11, 2016
+225 Marcia Pobzeznik, 68-acre solar installation proposed in Tiverton, THE HERALD NEWS, May 15, 2018.